grew-development/myserver-docs/proxmox/docker/proxy/SETUP.md

 ```
 mkdir /opt/stacks/nginx-proxy-manager
 ```
 We will now create our docker-compose.yml file in it.
-We open this straight away with the command “nano” or “vin”
+We open this straight away with the command “nano” or “vim”
 ```
 nano docker-compose.yml
 ```